samjaved/AngularForm/README.md

 Then run `npm start` and you will be up and running.

-## Accessing the webpage contating form to save data and list of records
+## Accessing the webpage containing form to save data and list of records
 localhost:8001